PITCH YOUR BOOK TO A LITERARY AGENT:

 Mara Cobb is a literary agent with Lighthouse Literary.
 “In middle grade, I enjoy spunky characters who are navigating life’s changes with joy and humor.
 Seeking all genres except horror and high fantasy.
 In young adult, she seeks I love believable characters who feel authentic in their interactions with the world around them.
 Dystopian, contemporary, and romance are some of my favorite YA genres, and I am currently not seeking horror or high fantasy.
 In adult fiction, I am open to Christian fiction, new adult, women’s fiction, book club fiction, contemporary, historical, and sweet romance.
 I love books with characters that make me laugh out loud, roll my eyes, or a mix of the two.
 In adult nonfiction, I am seeking historical nonfiction, books that feature relevant topics for readers of today, and the occasional memoir if the author’s platform is strong.”
 Learn more about Mara here.

-Trinica Sampson-Vera is a literary agent with New Leaf Literary & Media.
-Trinica is accepting children’s and adult fiction and nonfiction.
-Across age groups, she loves adventurous, character-driven stories with largely emotional stakes.
-Trinica is passionate about championing diverse and marginalized voices.
-Some of the things she is specifically seeking include: speculative fiction (especially horror, cozy-to-high fantasy, hopepunk, and near future science fiction); romance and romcoms (especially featuring sapphic/queer relationships); Caribbean (especially Trinidad & Tobago) characters/settings; reality TV premises; and retellings.
+Trinica Sampson-Vera is a literary agent with New Leaf Literary & Media who is passionate about championing diverse and historically marginalized voices.
+Trinica is accepting middle grade to adult fiction.
+Across age groups, she loves adventurous, character-driven stories with strong hooks and even stronger emotions.
+Some specific manuscript wishlist items include: speculative fiction (especially horror, cozy-to-high fantasy, and dystopian); romance and romcoms (especially featuring sapphic/queer relationships); and Caribbean (especially Trinidad & Tobago) characters/settings.
 Learn more about Trinica here.

 Lizzie Poteet is a senior editor with Dell Books, part of Penguin Random House.
 “Dell has always been synonymous with the best of popular storytelling and now publishes such big brand names as Lee Child, Diana Gabaldon, and Danielle Steel.
 The Delacorte/Dell lists focus on general fiction, love stories, and romantic comedy and are committed to nurturing voices that will allow us to continue our century-long tradition of sharing beloved books with the world.”
 Learn more about Lizzie here.